-Maybe you are 55 and nearing retirement and thinking can I pull the plug on work early?
-Maybe you are 25 and thinking how can I set myself up now to not have to work till I am 68!?
-Wherever you are the journey there is some simple maths to help you plan.
+Maybe you are 55 and nearing retirement and thinking "can I pull the plug on work early?"
+Maybe you are 25 and thinking "how can I set myself up now to not have to work till I am 68!?"
+Wherever you are on the journey towards retirement; there is some simple maths to help you plan.

 The simple maths of early retirement is based on the 4% rule or the 4% safe withdrawal rate.
-This is a "rule" that was coined from the Trinity Study which looked at investment data from 1925 up to 2009 and worked out based on different asset allocations and different withdrawal rates if your money would run out or not in a 30 year retirement period.
+This is a "rule" that was coined from the Trinity Study which looked at investment data from 1925 up to 2009 and worked out; based on different asset allocations and different withdrawal rates; if your money would run out in a 30 year retirement period.

 There are a lot of technical terms in that sentence which I am going to break down at the end of the article.
 If anything doesn't make sense scroll down for a list of definitions.

-The main assumptions behind the 4% rule are that if you have 50% of your portfolio (retirement investments) in bonds and 50% in stocks and shares and then withdraw 4% of this a year to live off then in 96% of instances you will not run out of money.
+The main assumptions behind the 4% rule are that if you have 50% of your portfolio (retirement investments) in bonds and 50% in stocks and shares and then withdraw 4% of this a year to live on then in 96% of instances you will not run out of money in retirement.
 For example:

-The simple maths behind retirement is to take your current annual spending and multiply it by 25 (this is 4% backwards).
+The simple maths behind retirement is to take your current annual spending and multiply it by 25 (this is the inverse of 4%).

 If you currently spend £20,000 a year then multiply it by 25 and you will get £500,000 and this is the investment pot or portfolio you need to build in order to retire with that annual income.